 How to go to Puerto Princesa?

-Popular and one of the cheapest way to go around the city is thru their unique tricycles or you may take jeepneys.
+Popular and one of the cheapest ways to go around the city is through their unique tricycles or you may take jeepneys.

 Where to stay in Puerto Princesa?

 Every time I’m in Puerto Princesa I always stay in a quaint bed & breakfast called The Green Space.
 It’s just 5 minutes away from the airport and walking distance to good restaurants around the city.
 It’s very clean, nice and spacious.
 They only have 10 rooms and their beds are perfect!
 They make sure that each linen that they use has 400 and above thread counts.
 Each room comes with a set breakfast which is fairly reasonable.
 A room will cost you around 1,900php-2,200php (40USD) that can accommodate up to 3-4 people.
 I highly recommend this place.

 Popular for its subterranean river tour in Sabang or underground river tour known by most, it is considered as one of the 7 Wonders of Nature.
 The underground river is flooded with many tourists but you cannot blame the hype because its limestone formations are an incredible sight.
 However, the actual boat ride through the caves is quite short.
 The boatmen serve your guide as well.
 They’d tell you random corny yet quirky jokes during the ride but nevertheless, it was fun.